hardyjoysan/rabbit-server/README.md

 Lumen Documentation for the framework can be found on the [Lumen website](https://lumen.laravel.com/docs).

-## Contributing
+## Initialization Steps

-Install composer if it is not available in local machine
+Install php composer if it is not available in local machine

-Install Lumen Packages
+Install Lumen Packages : composer Install

-composer Install

-Run Server

-php -S localhost:8000 -t public
+Run Server : php -S localhost:8000 -t public

 ## License